 How do I find an NLP Therapist or Coach?
 What should I look for?

 - Choosing your NLP Therapist or Coach is an important task.
 Our first recommendation is to speak directly to potential Therapists and Coaches to ensure you feel comfortable with them as a person and with their skills.
 Ask the NLPer about their NLP training, skills and experience.
 The NLPAA recommends working with NLP Master Practitioners, who have more skills than only a Practitioner.
-The NLPAA also has a listing of Registered Clinical Members who may be able to assist you.
+The NLPAA also has a listing of Registered Professional Members who may be able to assist you.

 What qualifications does an NLP Therapist have?